RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

     - You can change your password from the sign-in screen.

     - Added a “User is locked out” label to the **Access Control > Users** screen to help administrators identify and manage locked users.

-- Nodes can be added to a cluster with an expired license.

 #### Redis module feature sets